family - this page is a work-in-progress - click on name for wikipedia page, IMDB page or website.

 In 1931, he was awarded the 2nd Altman Prize at the National Academy of Design exhibition for his portrait of artist John Alonzo Williams.

-CE Chambers art teacher, then subsequent wife (great-grandmother) Fanny Munsell - (1884-1920) classical artist/illustrator/art teacher - daughter of an MD in the midwest.
+great-grandmother, Fanny Munsell - (1884-1920) classical painter/illustrator/art professor - wife of CE Chambers, daughter of an MD in the midwest.
 Was an art professor at the School of the Art Institute of Chicago where she and Charles Edward Chambers met (he was her student).

 A prominent supplier of painted illustrations, in both grisaille and full color.
 Her work appeared in Cosmopolitan, Woman’s Home Companion and Harper's Monthly, among other nationally distributed publications.